julienreszka/julienreszka/README.md

 **Make fast benchmarking part of your development process.**

-Focus your optimization efforts on on high level evaluations and long term functional requirements.
+Focus your optimization efforts on high level evaluations and long term functional requirements.

 Look at the overall process before going into details.